samuelbartels21/envygeeks.io/source/_posts/2012-11-17-using-hstore-to-store-your-tags-in-rails-3.md

 url-id: 5eb2855c
 id: f594d1fe-47d9-436d-bcd9-00924ecb4cde
 title: Using HStore to store your tags in Rails 3
-tags:
-  - hstore
-  - postgresql
-  - rails3
-  - rails
-  - ruby
+tags: [hstore, postgresql, rails3, rails, ruby]
 ---

-There are many ways to store tags in a `database`, one of the original and oldest is to just create a one to many relation with a possible join with `ActiveRecord` and another is a way that I haven't ever seen before that I _like to think_ I came up with that uses HStore to reduce the need for an extra query in some cases.
+Given the hundreds of ways to store tags in a `database`, one of the original and oldest is to create a one-to-many relation with a possible join with `ActiveRecord` and another is a way that I haven't ever seen before that I _like to think_ I came up with, it uses `hstore` to reduce the need for an extra query in some cases.

 ## Why?

-By using HStore you require (maybe) less queries, 2 less `ActiveRecord::Model`'s and you still in theory have the same amount of duplication with less required space (because now you have 2 less tables and several less rows.)

-I have clearly not tested the theory on space, but the queries is what intrigues me the most about using `hstore` for tags.
-Now instead of needing relations you need only create a serializer and a method on the singleton.
+By using `hstore` you require less queries, 2 less than `ActiveRecord::Model`'s and you still in theory have the same amount of duplication with less required space (because now you have 2 less tables and less rows.)
+I have not tested the theory on space, but the queries is what intrigues me the most about using `hstore` for tags.
+Now instead of needing relations you should create a serializer and a method on the singleton.

 ## The code.